enuchi/React-Google-Apps-Script/README.md

 {"rootDir": "dist",
  "scriptId":"...paste scriptId here..."}
 ```
+If you have not enabled Google's Apps Script API, do so by visiting https://script.google.com/home/usersettings.
 Log into CLASP to push code to the server from the command line:
 ```
 npx clasp login